jaguarRiveroCisco/waitPid/README.md

 The Process Management Program is a C++ application designed to handle and monitor multiple child processes.
 It utilizes threading, inter-process communication (IPC), and synchronization to efficiently manage process creation and lifecycle events.

+This program manages and monitors a specified number of processes through multi-threading.
+It maintains a constant number of processes by respawning them as needed.
+The program can create both simulated processes, which sleep for random durations, and real processes that perform tasks.
+Each process is managed by a ProcessHandler to ensure its lifecycle is controlled.

+Inter-process communication (IPC) is used for message exchange between processes, with synchronization achieved through mutexes and condition variables.
+A console-based controller allows users to interact with processes, enabling commands to view status, terminate processes by PID, or manage all processes.

 ## Key Components

 - **Messenger**: Facilitates message passing between processes for communication.